alxroyer/scenario/doc/src/devel/coding-rules/py/namings.rst

 .. note::
-    Makes it possible to set :ref:`design a package <coding-rules.py.packages>` with protected modules, and explicitly select the symbols exported from them in the '__init__.py' module.
+    Makes it possible to set :ref:`design a package <coding-rules.py.packages>` with protected modules, and explicitly select the symbols :ref:`reexported <coding-rules.py.reexports>` from them in the '__init__.py' module.

+Hyphens for executable scripts.

 .. _coding-rules.py.namings.classes: